A Behind The Scenes Look At Our Product Preparation

 Sublimation printing is a process of transferring a dye from a solid state to a gas state, bypassing the liquid state altogether, resulting in a permanent transfer of ink to the material that you’re sublimating onto.

-Here’s a behind the scenes look at the process of preparing and printing a Scotty’s Cartoons face mask.
+Here’s a behind the scenes look at the process of preparing and printing a Scotty’s Cartoons face mask, which is a product that we sold during the pandemic.
+The process is the same for each of our sublimated products.

 Step 1: Purchase “blanks”.